stockrt/test/README.md

 * Get Android NDK and configure your environment so the command `ndk-build` can be found in the PATH.
-This is a build dependency and is necessary to cross-compile and build Android Native Code Applications.
+This is a build dependency and is necessary to cross-compile and build Android Native Code Applications:

 https://developer.android.com/tools/sdk/ndk/index.html

 ## Update SQLite version if needed

 * No download is necessary, Makefile will take care of that for you.
-Use the download link only to choose any `sqlite-amalgamation` version number.
+Use the download link only to choose any `sqlite-amalgamation` version number:

 http://www.sqlite.org/download.html

-* Update Makefile with desired SQLite version.
+* Update Makefile with desired SQLite version

 ```bash
   vi Makefile